<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=632193&amp;fmt=gif">

 Stakeholder engagement professionals are switching to stakeholder relationship management software

-Spreadsheet madness.
-It’s something most of us have experienced at one point or another.
-Insanity ensues when we use spreadsheets beyond their intended design, and that can be downright painful.
+Most of us have experienced spreadsheet madness at one point or another.
+Insanity ensues when we use spreadsheets beyond their intended design, which can be downright painful.

-Maybe you’re lucky.
-Maybe you don’t feel the pain.
+Maybe you're lucky.
+Perhaps you don't feel the pain.
 (If so, how?
 Asking for a friend.)

 But suppose you're like most who manage stakeholder engagement.
 Maybe you're juggling too many spreadsheets, too much disorganized information, too little tracked information, too much inaccessible information, and ultimately, too much risk for your organization.

-Have you ever thought to yourself, “The way we use spreadsheets is so frustrating, and it’s not sustainable.
-But what’s the alternative?”
+Have you ever thought, "How we use spreadsheets is so frustrating and unsustainable.
+But what's the alternative?"

 If so, you're not alone.

 The good news?
 Stakeholder engagement pros have found a way to stop the madness.
-They’ve discovered a better way to track and manage their stakeholder information and simplify all of their stakeholder engagement efforts.
+They've discovered a better way to track and manage their stakeholders' information and simplify their engagement efforts.

 Stakeholder engagement has many moving parts.
-Deadlines to manage, commitments to remember, issues to resolve—the list goes on.
+The list goes on: deadlines to manage, commitments to remember, issues to resolve.

 On the surface, spreadsheets may seem like a good tool.
-But industry pros have learned (sometimes the hard way) that, with spreadsheets, there’s more than meets the eye.
+But industry pros have learned (sometimes the hard way) that spreadsheets are more than meets the eye.

 The spreadsheet pain is real, and stakeholder engagement pros have had enough.
-That’s why they’re turning to Stakeholder Relationship Management (SRM) software to alleviate that pain.
+They're moving to Stakeholder Relationship Management (SRM) software to alleviate that pain.

 The top 10 problems with spreadsheets: